When it comes to confrontation in marriage, I have a rule of thumb that has proved itself to be true over and over again:

 The most important part of every successful confrontation is that it becomes a collaboration—two people working together with a common purpose, which is to find and meet the needs that are currently not being met in the relationship.
 And between the two roles in this collaboration—speaker and listener—the listening role is usually the game changer.

-Here are 4 tips for playing this role effectively.
+Here are 4 tips for winning every confrontation in marriage.

 1. CHOOSE TO OPERATE WITH A SPIRIT OF GENTLENESS.

 In Galatians 6:1, Paul says, “Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted” (NKJV).

 Paul is using the same language Jesus used when He said, “Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls” (Matthew 11:29 NIV).
 Jesus invites us to a position of intimacy and connection, a place where our hearts and lives become aligned with His.
 And in assuring us that He is “gentle and humble in heart,” He is saying, “I am a safe place.
 I am not going to try to control you or dominate you.
 This yoke of relationship is not going to hurt you or take away your freedom.
 It’s actually a place where your soul can rest, where the pain and fear and weariness you’ve been carrying can finally come out and be healed.”

 This is the spirit of gentleness.
 To be effective listeners in a confrontation, we must approach the other person in a way that says, “My goal with you in this conversation is to create a safe place for connection—a place where you can tell me the truth about what is going on with you with no fear of being punished or controlled.”